Artist Map by Petra Szemán.

 “to renew the critical and creative appeal of sociology, we need to be responsive to what can be opened up, conceptually as much as practically … about what could be thought differently, and how that creates more possibilities for what could and should be done next, both in the academy and outside of it”.

-We had been introduced to each other by Dee Heddon, when Maggie had supported (as librarian) Dee’s Walking Women’s Library walk in Newcastle for Holly and WANE.
+We had been introduced to each other when Maggie had supported (as librarian) Dee Heddon’s Walking Women’s Library Walk in Newcastle for Holly and WANE.
 Maggie had been invited by TSR to develop and lead a feminist walk for the conference and wanted to do this with walking women artists.
-Hence Holly and Maggie were commissioned to develop and lead the walk.
-We are both committed to participatory, collaborative and inter-disciplinary research and arts practice and walking as arts practice, as research and as walking pedagogy.
+Subsequently, Holly and Maggie were commissioned to develop and lead the walk.
+We are both committed to participatory, collaborative and inter-disciplinary research and arts practice and walking as arts practice, as research and critical pedagogy.

 A Few Words About Walking

 Inspired by walking artists, walking is something we do everyday, an arts practice and a research method.
 In the social sciences there is an increasing emphasis upon methodologies at the boundaries of the arts and social sciences including explorations of space, movement, the digital and the senses.
 Using walking as an arts based research practice within life history, ethnographic and biographical research to explore and understand our social worlds (the relationship between private troubles and public issues) our walk is also about doing sociological research on the move, across time and space.

 About the Women Artists of the North East Library